yousuf64/shift/README.md

 * `WithRedirectCustom(statusCode)` - Is same as `WithRedirect`, except it writes the provided status code (should be in range 3XX).

 ## Route Information
-In a `shift` style request handler, access route information such as the route template and route params directly through the `Route` argument.
+In a `shift` style request handler, access route information such as the route path and route params directly through the `Route` argument.

 In a `net/http` style request handler, attach the `RouteContext` middleware and within the request handler, use `RouteOf()` function to retrieve the `Route` object.